obsicn/nodejs-microservices-example-app/INSTALL_OTEL_STEP2.md

 - As you didn't add any new library, you don't need to rebuild or redeploy to take into account your change, you can directly test it

-- Test again you application with http://localhost:4000 and http://localhost:4000/api/data and look at results in
+- Test again your application with http://localhost:4000 and http://localhost:4000/api/data and look at results in
   - zpages: http://127.0.0.1:55679/debug/tracez
   - jaeger: http://localhost:16686/search
   - lightstep: https://app.lightstep.com/<your_project>/explore